Remi-Coulom/joedb/doc/source/concurrency.rst

 When the database is very big, downloading a local copy may not be possible or convenient. :joedb:`Server_File` solves this problem by reading the body of the file from the remote server directly.
 The head and tail of the file are stored locally in memory, which allows writing.
-This is particularly convenient for large blob databases.
+This is particularly useful for large blob databases.

 :joedb:`Server_File` is both a :joedb:`Connection` and a :joedb:`Buffered_File`.
 When constructing a :joedb:`Client`, it must be used as